fleetingclarity/boomslang/scripts/README.md

 - Keep repository access restricted to authorized maintainers
 - Use branch protection rules for main branch
-- Review all rule changes before merging
+- Review all profile changes before merging
 - Regularly audit who has access to the repository
 - Consider using signed commits for rule changes